 - Submit only one application, and

-- The Grant is to be accessed online through the application portal set up by the Governing Board with inputs from UMaT.
+- The Grant is to be accessed online through the application portal set up by the UMaT GCM-TEF Committee.

 - Applicants must access and complete the Grant application form online, and submit the completed form online before the deadline.